datajournalists/djspring17/README.md

 **GeoSpatial Analysis.
 Principles and practices 2.
 QGis.**

 Class
 1. GeoSpatial Analysis.
 Principles and practices.
 QGis.
+[Lesson](http://bit.ly/qgislesson2)
 2. Newsroom work: review of each teams Story 2 Final.
 3. Teams brainstorm and plan how to present and publish the final story 2 in the web.

 Homework
-1. Author web pages of stories and include interactive elements
+1. Author web pages of stories and include interactive elements.
+[Requirements](http://bit.ly/ddjwebpresentation)

 ### Week 14 (May 17)